GlPortal/specification/implementations.md

+# Implementations
-# More Games that can be created using the engine
+More Games that can be created using the engine.
 ## Baby Bot
 A sokoban-like game for children featuring Alan the robot.
 ## Shooter